 Permissions

-What each macOS permission enables for Overshow, how to grant or revoke access in System Settings, and optional calendar access.
+What each macOS permission enables for Overshow and how to grant, revoke, or recover access.

 Why permissions matter